llwyd1/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 2-print.py - is a python script that prints text followed by a new line using the function print <br>

 File 3-print_number.py - is a python script that prints an integer followed by text, followed by a new line <br>

+File 4-print_float - is a python script that prints a float with precision of 2 digits <br>